ashishkum2/infinitesimal-blog/content/posts/001-04-05-2021-cyberseurity-who-is-responsible/index.md

 ## Board, Director and Top Management's Role in Cybersecurity

 Simply put, the board or board of directors have the responsibility of governing the organization.
 They provide strategic direction and purpose.
 Board works to preserve the interest of shareholders.
 For most boards, Cybersecurity is the elephant in the room.
 And even for the ones who acknowledge it, Cybersecurity is daunting and at times overwhelming.
 Unsurprisingly, there are still a lot who’d think this isn’t their problem.
 What they're not realizing is that it is not a question of if, but when.
-Although, things have improved a lot in the past decade.
+Though, things have improved a lot in the past decade.
 Many organizations now include Cybersecurity, in some form, as a strategic goal.
 But mostly the execution is plagued with wrong steps.
 Either it is an IT problem, or the board is left at mercy of IT to "educate" and "guide" them on Cybersecurity preparedness.
 It doesn’t have to be this way though.

 __Cybersecurity is a governance problem.
 End of the day it is a business risk and should be managed so – call it Cyber Risk.__